vedph/pythia/docs/example.md

 ⚠️ Note that here we're using the Chiron-based Pythia factory provider to take advantage of the Latin phonology analyzer in Chiron.
 You should ensure that the corresponding plugin subfolder (`Pythia.Cli.Plugin.Chiron`) is present under the pythia CLI `plugins` folder.

+(3) adjust the profile for production, by replacing the text retriever ID and text renderer script in the database profile:

+./pythia add-profiles c:\users\dfusi\desktop\pythia\example-prod.json -i example

+Note the `-i example` option, which assigns the ID `example` to the profile loaded from file `example-prod.json`.
+This has the effect of overwriting the profile with the new one, rather than automatically assigning an ID based on the source file name (which would result in adding a new profile with ID `example-prod`).
+The adjusted profile uses a database-based text retriever, so that texts are loaded from database rather than from the file system; and embeds the text rendition XSLT script in the text renderer options, rather than loading it from the file system.
+Both these changes make the database portable.

+(4) optionally, if you want to bulk export your database tables in a format ready to be automatically picked up and restored by the Pythia API, run the bulk-write command:

+./pythia bulk-write c:\users\dfusi\desktop\pythia\bulk

+You can then copy all the files in the `bulk` directory and place them in some folder in your Docker host machine to have the API seed data on first startup.

 ## Inspecting Index

 If you now inspect the index database, you can look at the results of the indexing process.